dotlang/language/README.md

 15. If function output is a single identifier, you can omit parentheses in output type, otherwise they are mandatory (Example 11).
 16. You can also import a module into a functions implicit namespace.
 Functions cannot have explicit namespace because they cannot contain definitions.
 You can either use a named type to hold an import or assign it to implicit namespace.
 17. You can define new types inside a function, which will be available inside that function only.
+18. You can alias a function by defining another binding pointing to it.

 **Examples**